 - Arrange the mushroom caps top side up across a grill tray and cook for 5 to 6 minutes until soft and tender.

-- To assemble the burgers, arrange two mushroom caps to form the base of the burgers.
+- Moreover, assemble the burgers, arrange two mushroom caps to form the base of the burgers.
 Top each with half of the baby spinach leaves.

-- Slice the tomato, adding two slices per burger on top of the spinach.
+- Furthermore, slice the tomato, adding two slices per burger on top of the spinach.

 - Add the burger patties on top of the tomatoes and slather with a generous helping of guacamole.